 Management's estimate of the allowance for doubtful accounts is based on actual revenues earned for the year which may not be collectible.
-Management reported increased doubtful accounts for the year due to economic conditions as a result of the COVID-19 pandemic, but will continue to monitor as conditions improve.
 We evaluated the key factors and assumptions used to develop the estimate of doubtful accounts and determined that it is reasonable in relation to the basic financial statements taken as a whole and in relation to the applicable opinion units.

-Management's estimate of the accrued revenue is based on actual revenues earned but not yet billed for December 2021.
+Management's estimate of the accrued revenue is based on actual revenues earned but not yet billed for December 2022.
 We evaluated the key factors and assumptions used to develop the estimate of accrued revenue and determined that it is reasonable in relation to the basic financial statements taken as a whole and in relation to the applicable opinion units.